Ludwig Nick: Life and work

 In 1920 Walter Gropius' Bauhaus in Weimar was looking for a master craftsman for stone carving and gypsum foundry.
 The sculptor Richard Engelmann, professor at the Großherzoglich Sächsische Hochschule für Bildende Kunst, the older art school in Weimar, asked Gaul for a candidate, and Gaul recommended Nick.
 Gropius however declined the appointment, saying that there was "künstlerischer Ehrgeiz", artistic ambition, in Nick's work and that he looked more for a stonemason.

 Nick worked freelance for Meissen porcelain from about 1927 to 1930 – the factory acquired several of his models.
 Among his Meissen works are Hirte (1929), Rübezahl (1930), Mutter mit Kind (1930) and other figurines, that often came in cheaper white and more expensive colored, sometimes gold decorated versions.
 His porcelain work was praised for its stylistic unity and pronounced main view.
 He designed the firm's new year plaque for 1929.

 In 1930 he received the sculptor price of the Verein Berliner Künstler.
 The same year the City of Berlin purchased Nick's Madonna, a piece that was on display at the Verein's autumn exposition.

 In Weimar in 1930, the architect, critic and NSDAP member Paul Schultze-Naumburg on the initiative of Wilhelm Frick got in charge of the Weimar Hochschule.
 He set up a section for crafts and sculpture (it was in fact a private school, separate from the Hochschule) in Gropius' Bauhaus building in Dessau.
 Engelmann had been fired and Schultze Naumburg didn't want him to return, he had Nick leading the section.
 Engelmann's work lacked the Heimat expression and the steel, folk element as they were perceived or wanted in that time, while Nick's figures looked incomparably slimmer and more sinewy, therefor corresponding more to the new ideal.

 After the Gleichschaltung of 1933, Nick became head of the workshop for stone and wood carving in Weimar.
 He became a member of the Deutscher Werkbund in 1934, and he would keep his position until his death in 1936.
 Among Nick's students was Jan Holschuh.

-In the year of his death he created the chain of office for the mayor of Eisenach and in Gerstungen he finished his Storchenbrunnen.
+In 1936 he created the chain of office for the mayor of Eisenach and in Gerstungen he finished his Storchenbrunnen.